Kevin Ratcliffe: Managerial career

 In 1994, Ratcliffe joined Chester City as player-assistant manager to Mike Pejic, and kept the position under succeeding manager Derek Mann.
 When Mann resigned in April 1995 after relegation was confirmed, Ratcliffe took over as caretaker manager for the final five matches of the season, and was able to earn two wins and a draw; enough to avoid the humiliation of a bottom-place finish, which earned Ratcliffe the manager's job permanently.
 He stayed at the helm until August 1999, when he left after falling out with new owner Terry Smith.
 The highlight of his years at Chester City was guiding the club to the Division Three play-offs in 1996–97 and he later took credit for steering the club to a mid-table position in 1998–99 while in serious financial trouble.
 Reputedly Ratcliffe drew £5,000 from his own bank account to help cover the costs of a water bill because the club's cheques were refused.

 In November 1999 Ratcliffe joined Shrewsbury Town as manager and helped them avoid relegation from the Football League on the final day of the 1999–2000 season at Chester City's expense.
-The highlight of his tenure was a January 2003 FA Cup third round victory over his old club Everton, who were doing well in the Premiership at the time.
-Everton manager David Moyes was a former Shrewsbury player.
+The highlight of his tenure was a January 2003 FA Cup third round victory over his former club Everton.
 But a disastrous run after this saw Shrewsbury Town relegated to the Football Conference after 53 years in the Football League.
 Ratcliffe left the club within days, stating that he had to take the blame for Shrewsbury Town's downfall as he had brought in most of their players.